saman9452/SofiaWL/ReplicationPackage/README.md

 ## Get the Database

 1) Restore the backup of the data into MS Sql Server.
 For each studied project there is a separate database.
-You can select individual files from the [googledrive backup](https://drive.google.com/drive/folders/1nc7Hu7kbPpavYrCMmCU5SEBlLlZTo5Fv)
+You can select individual files from the [db backup](https://www.dropbox.com/sh/v21osjcu0z35d22/AADtCFqBSePV0ffUo7y7uzXba?dl=0).
+Note, some files are over 15GB.
 2) Copy the [configuration files](config).
 3) Open and modify each configuration file to set the connection string.
 You need to provide the server address along with the credentials.
 The following snippet shows a sample of how connection string should be set.